llm-bible/llm-bible.github.io/_publications/akpan2024have.markdown

 bibkey: akpan2024have
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2407.09573"}
-tags: ['Model Architecture', 'Reinforcement Learning', 'RAG', 'GPT', 'Prompting']
+tags: ['GPT', 'RAG', 'Model Architecture', 'Reinforcement Learning', 'Prompting']
 ---
 Recent advancements in AI, particularly in large language models (LLMs) like ChatGPT, Claude, and Gemini, have prompted questions about their proximity to